Advice for PhD and Masters applicants

 - Students can study full-time or part-time.
 At SCU, a full-time Masters is two years enrolment; a full-time PhD is four years.

-- Students can study on campus at any one of the SCU campuses, or by distance education.
+- Students can study on campus at any one of the SCU campuses, or online.
 On-campus students can be allocated space in a shared office, with access to computers, printing, photocopying, internet, phone, etc.

 - Students can also gain access to the School's facilities, such as audio and video studios, rehearsal rooms, visual arts studios and exhibition space.